 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma – which is living with the results of other people’s thinking.
 Have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.” – Steve Jobs

-As time goes by, we gradually gain the objectivity to interpret our experiences with heightened clarity.
-We may reflect on our feelings, the lessons we learnt and, more importantly, how we handled the situation.
+As time goes by, we gradually gain the objectivity to interpret our experiences with clarity.
+We may reflect on our feelings, the lessons we learned, more importantly, how we handled the situation.

 The elders that Karl Pillemer interviewed admitted that there were a few things that they have regrets about, and they were keen on enlightening the youth of today on how to avoid falling into the same trap.

-Based on a combination of what I learned from the sagacious elders in Karl Pillemer’s book and other sources, I have put together a list of six important steps you can take to avoid a lifetime of regrets:
+Based on a combination of what I learned from the sagacious elders in Pillemer’s book and other sources, I have put together a list of six important steps you can take to avoid a lifetime of regrets:

-- Tell the people who matter that you love them: As emotional and social beings, it is essential that we express our heartfelt feelings to those we love and care about.
-Too many of us hold back from conveying our affections to others because we take our relationships for granted or we are fearful of being vulnerable.
-We also want to avoid deliberately hurting others because, at the end of our life, our conscience will condemn us for the harm that we’ve caused others.
-As the Dalai Lama once said, “Our prime purpose in this life is to help others and if we can’t help them, at least don’t hurt them.”
+1. Tell the people who matter that you love them: As emotional and social beings, it is essential that we express how we feel to those we love and care about.
+Too many of us hold back from conveying our affections to others because we take our relationships for granted or we’re fearful of being vulnerable.
+We also want to avoid deliberately hurting others because, at the end of our life, our conscience will catch up on us for all harm that we’ve caused others.The Dalai Lama once said that our prime purpose is to help others and if we can’t help them, at least don’t hurt them.

-- Travel and explore the world: There’s a big, wonderful world out there, filled with adventure and stimulation.
+3. Travel and explore the world: There’s a big, wonderful world out there, filled with adventure and stimulation.
 Nothing can broaden your perspective and make you feel connected to humanity and nature as traveling does.
 During our limited time on this planet, we want to strategically cover as much territory as possible, while keeping our domestic life and finances in balance.
-Many of the elders in the book emphasized on the rewards of extensive travel, and encouraged people to go off on foreign escapades early on and not wait until their retirement years when there’s a chance of developing crippling physical ailments and disabilities.
+Many of the elders in the book emphasized on the rewards of extensive travel, and encouraged people to go off on foreign escapades early on and not wait until retirement years when there’s a chance of developing physical ailments and disabilities.

-- Don’t take life too seriously: Life is serious business and does require us to show up and give it our best shot.
+4. Don’t take life too seriously: Life is serious business and does require us to show up and give it our best shot.
 Yet we can’t deny that it is those tender and light-hearted moments that we will remember and cherish later on in our lives.
 Laughter and play is crucial to our overall wellbeing and a life well lived.
 Ensure that you allocate sufficient time during your week to engage in fun activities and spend time with the people who can bring out your inner kid and help you appreciate the humorous side of life.